PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 # Project Name - "CNN based Image Classification"

 ## Introduction
 Drone technology has witnessed rapid growth in recent years, finding applications in surveillance, delivery services, agriculture, and more.
 As drone usage continues to expand, ensuring safety and preventing unauthorized activities has become increasingly important.
-To address this concern, deep learning techniques can be applied to detect and localize drones in images. we will explore deep learning technique for image classification in the scope of this project.
+To address this concern, deep learning techniques can be applied to detect and localize drones in images. we have explored deep learning technique for image classification in the scope of this project.

 **Project Overview: Object Classification for Drone Detection**